RHODES FELLOWSHIP

 Frank and Rosa Rhodes Class of 1962 Tradition Fellowship

-From an original endowment of $60,000 ($21,000 from the Class Gift Fund, $24,000 from six classmates, and $15,000 through a matching grant to the University) in 1995, the market value of our Tradition Fellowship is today in excess of $211,000, helped along by additional gifts from the Class Gift Fund and individual classmates.
+From an original endowment of $60,000 ($21,000 from the Class Gift Fund, $24,000 from six classmates, and $15,000 through a matching grant to the University) in 1995, the market value of our Tradition Fellowship is today more than $211,000, helped along by additional gifts from the Class Gift Fund and individual classmates.
 The money is held by the University in the Long-Term Investment Pool.

 For more than a decade, the Class has been helping to fund one of the most practical national student aid programs on the Hill.
-In 2023, the Frank and Rosa Rhodes Tradition Fellowship will provide a bit more than $7,800 per year to students who fulfill work and volunteer requirements, as well as maintain a specific grade point average.
-But what’s unique about this program is that the monies go toward reducing student loans.
-In other words, if a student qualifies for four years, he or she can reduce his/her student loan bill by much as $28,000.
-Since 1995, 18 students students have qualified for support from our Class.
+In the 2023-24 academic year, the Frank and Rosa Rhodes Tradition Fellowship will provide a bit more than $8,354 per year to students who fulfill work and volunteer requirements, as well as maintain a specific grade point average.
+Our Class-sponsored student will receive $4000, the balance will go into the general scholarship funds pool to be used “where needed.”
+Since the inception of the program, 15 students have qualified for support from our Class.

 Here is the list of our recipients.